puppetlabs/puppetlabs-peadm/REFERENCE.md

 #### Private Plans

 * `peadm::add_compiler`: Add a new compiler to a PE architecture or replace an existing one with new configuration.
-* `peadm::add_replica`: Replace a replica host for a Standard or Large architecture.
-Supported use cases:
-1: The existing replica is broken, we have a fresh new VM we want to provision the replica to.
 * `peadm::misc::divert_code_manager`: This plan exists to account for a scenario where a PE XL
 * `peadm::modify_cert_extensions`
 * `peadm::subplans::component_install`: Install a new PEADM component